webaware/gravityforms-eway/readme.txt

 = Recurring payments =

-Thanks to the generous sponsorship of [Castle Design](http://castledesign.com.au/), recurring payments are supported.
-This means that you can build subscription and donation forms with weekly, monthly or yearly billing.
+Thanks to the generous sponsorship of [Castle Design](http://castledesign.com.au/), you can build subscription and donation forms with weekly, fortnightly, monthly or yearly billing.
 Examples will be presented on [the plugin's homepage](http://snippets.webaware.com.au/wordpress-plugins/gravityforms-eway/) as time permits.

 = Requirements: =
 * you need to install the [Gravity Forms](http://www.gravityforms.com/) plugin